Realization of a Society Coexisting with Nature

 Promoting the 3Rs

 Since October 2004, we have operated an independent motorcycle

 For new-model motorcycles, we emphasize environmentally conscious designs highlighting reduced materials and more recycling, right from the development phase.
-We conduct preliminary evaluations of efforts related to the 3Rs—reduce, reuse and recycle—before commencing design, prototyping and mass production phases.
+We conduct preliminary evaluations of efforts related to the 3Rs—reduce, reuse, and recycle—before commencing design, prototyping, and mass production phases.
 In particular, we seek to increase recyclability through greater use of materials that are easy to recycle, and we have achieved a potential recycling rate exceeding 90% on every model, with most models exceeding 95%.
 This potential recycling rate was calculated based on the Guidelines for Definition and Calculation Method on the Recyclability Rate for New Vehicles (1998 Japan Automobile Manufacturers Association).

 Reducing and Eliminating Environmental Substances of Concern

 For new-model motorcycles sold in Japan, we already meet voluntary